Equality

 - Pregnancy and maternity

 At Radcliffe on Trent Juniors, our curriculum is planned and delivered so that children develop age-appropriate knowledge and understanding during their time at school.
-Through a thorough PSHCE and RSHE curriculum and school assemblies, we teach our children about these issues.
+Through a thorough PSHE and RSE curriculum and school assemblies, we teach our children about these issues.

 Radcliffe on Trent Junior School comply with the public sector equality duty.
 For more details, see our Equality Policy which can be found on our policies page by clicking on the link below: